gitsindonesia/nuxt-starter/README.md

 npm run preview
 ```

-Checkout the [deployment documentation](https://nuxt.com/docs/getting-started/deployment#presets) for more information.
+Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment#presets) for more information.

 ## Release Guide

-First, bump version and generate changelog with `standard-version`:
+First, bump the version and generate a changelog with `standard-version`:

 ```bash
 yarn release # default
 ```

-You can also bump to spesific version using semantic version.
+You can also bump to a specific version using the semantic version.

 ```bash
 # Major release.
 E.g. from 1.0.0. to 2.0.0